adammcdonagh/open-task-framework/docs/architecture.md

 - Handlers may return metadata (size, checksums, timestamps) and may stream file contents or place them into staging.

 3. `TransferTaskHandler` applies optional post-processing (decrypt, unpack, move to final location) and records per-file results.
-4. If any transfer item fails, the handler follows the manifest's error semantics (continue_on_error, retry policy) and records failure details.
-5. The handler composes a final transfer result object and returns it to the caller (TaskRun) including per-file statuses and any produced artifacts.

 ### Execution handler flow (post-handler)

 This flow documents the behavior after `ExecutionTaskHandler` is invoked.

-1. `ExecutionTaskHandler` prepares the execution environment (staging, environment variables, temp dirs, working directory).
-2. Resolve the configured execution handler implementation and instantiate it with provided config.
+1. Resolve the configured execution handler implementation and instantiate it with provided config.
-3. Call `execute()` with the command payload.
+2. Call `execute()` with the command payload.
 The execution handler is expected to:

 - Start the command/process on the target (local or remote), streaming stdout/stderr back to the handler.
 - Optionally provide a PID or process identifier for later lookup or termination.